 Store Account: Aloha, Hive and Lanakila campers will be provided a $50.00 Camp Store credit.
-The Camp Store credit is not applicable for Hive Elfins.
 Campers who exceed this fund will incur additional charges and will be billed at the end of the summer.

-OTHER TERMS AND CONDITIONS: By applying to send your child to Camp, you:
+OTHER TERMS AND CONDITIONS: By applying to send your child to Camp:

-- Will inform us if your child is enrolled in an Individualized Education Program, receives other special social-emotional or behavioral support, or has any medical issue that may impact their ability to engage in the camp environment or camp community.
+- You agree to inform us if your child is enrolled in an Individualized Education Program or 504 Plan, receives other special social-emotional or behavioral support, or has any medical issue that may impact their ability to engage in the camp environment or camp community.
 You consent to The Foundation contacting you and your child’s service provider(s) and/or professional(s) to develop a plan to help your child succeed at camp.

-- Understand that your child is required to be vaccinated according to the Federal Centers for Disease Control (CDC) immunization guidelines and Vermont Department of Health immunization schedules.
+- You understand that your child is required to be vaccinated according to the Federal Centers for Disease Control (CDC) immunization guidelines AND Vermont Department of Health immunization schedules.
 For more details, please review the Foundation’s Vaccination Requirements.
 Religious or philosophical exemptions are not accepted.
 Medical exceptions are only allowed for conditions established by the CDC or the Advisory Committee on Immunization Practices (ACIP).
 The medical exception must be submitted for individual shots in a signed statement from a licensed pediatrician which states:

 - The physical condition or medical circumstances of the camper and which vaccines are contraindicated.